foxcaulfield/guides/NestJS + Prisma backend.md

   // 	@Body(new ParseArrayPipe({ items: CreateUserDto }))
   // 	createUserDtos: CreateUserDto[],
   // ) {
-  // 	return "This action adds new users";
+  // 	return "This action adds new notes";
   // }

   @UsePipes(new ValidationPipe({ transform: true }))